KennyGonzales/azure-network-protocols/README.md

 <p>

-Select Subscription, which will be Azure subscription 1, and enter your custom created Resource Group.
+Select Subscription, which will be `Azure subscription 1`, and enter your custom created Resource Group.

-Select the preferred region that is nearest to you, which will assist saving on cost in our case.
+Select the preferred region that is _nearest_ to you, which will assist saving on cost in our case.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>